What is Digital Transformation Governance?

 2. Corporate Governance bodies were not provided with a clear view of the transformation status;

 3. The lack of an integrated assurance plan reduced the governance effectiveness in managing risk.

 Without well constructed digital governance, chaos, confusion and political collusion, can hinder the effort from start to finish.
 We expect effective governance to be in place for functions such as HR and finance, and similarly transformation leaders have a responsibility to do the same across their initiatives.
 Expecting things to go well using anything less than adequate governance puts the entire initiative at risk.

 How Can You Establish Good Digital Transformation Governance?

 If your organisation is already practicing professional programme and/or portfolio management, the chances are that you already have the right people with the right capabilities to help ensure your digital transformation governance is well designed.

-We recently attended the “Governance for Digital Transformation” event run by the CIO Executive Council, where George Westerman of MIT Sloan and Sanjay Saraf, Senior VP and CTO of Western Union Digital, were the main speakers.
+We attended the “Governance for Digital Transformation” event where George Westerman of MIT Sloan and Sanjay Saraf, Senior VP and CTO of Western Union Digital, were the main speakers.
 Ten of the critical success factors for digital governance which came out of that event included:

 - Clear digital decision-making roles

 - Mutual Business and IT activity; often CIO enables, and a CXO leads

 - Operates at the right pace